awsdocs/aws-mobile-developer-guide/doc_source/react-native-getting-started.rst

    .. code-block:: bash

       ?
-Where is your projects's source directory:  src
+Where is your projects's source directory:  /

    Then respond to further prompts with the following values.

    .. code-block:: bash

+      Please tell us about your project:
       ?
+Where is your project's source directory:  /
-Where is your project's distribution directory to store build artifacts:  dist ?
+      ?
+Where is your project's distribution directory that stores build artifacts:  build ?
 What is your project's build command:  npm run-script build ?
-What is your project's start command for local test run:  npm run-script start ?
-What awsmobile project name would you like to use:  YOUR-APP-NAME-2017-11-10-15-17-48
+What is your project's start command for local test run:  npm run-script start

  .. _react-native-getting-started-configure-aws-amplify: